ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotesHunter.md

 ## Morchok / Kochrom
 [Link to video](https://www.youtube.com/watch?v=FjxXU-Jndas)

-* No CL Glyph, be liberal with the CLs
-* Can use Earth Elemental
 * Hero most likely at 20% as he hits hard.

 ### Phase 1